GH man returns from Norway, walks from Nkroful to Accra to support Cheddar

 - A video of a Ghanaian man embarking on a journey from Nkroful to Accra has surfaced on social media

-- The ma who lived in Norway has returned to Ghana and commences the walk in support of Cheddar's presidential bid
+- The man who lives in Norway has returned to Ghana and commenced a long-distance walk in support of Cheddar's presidential bid

-- Netizens who saw the video expressed mixed reactions in the comment section as some congratulated him, while others described his journey as wasteful
+- Netizens who saw the video expressed mixed reactions in the comment section as some congratulated him, while others described his journey as ill-advised

 A Ghanaian man living in Norway has returned to Ghana ahead of the December 7, 2024, presidential and parliamentary elections.

-The young man who is an ardent supporter of the New Force, represented by Nana Kwame Bediako, has returned to support his candidate.
+The young man who is an ardent supporter of the New Force, represented by Nana Kwame Bediako, has returned to support his preferred presidential candidate.

-He has embarked on a journey from his hometown, Nkroful, in the Central Region of Ghana, to Accra, supporting Nana Kwame Bediako, also known as Cheddar's presidential ambition.
+He has embarked on a journey from his hometown, Nkroful, in the Central Region of Ghana, to Accra, to support Nana Kwame Bediako, also known as Cheddar.

 The young man believes that Cheddar will win the upcoming election, and his walk will be climaxed with the New Force's victory.